yaml/yaml-spec/spec/spec.md

 data serialization language designed around the common native data types of dynamic programming languages.
-It is broadly useful for programming needs ranging from configuration files to Internet messaging to object persistence to data auditing and visualization.
+It is broadly useful for programming needs ranging from configuration files to internet messaging to object persistence to data auditing and visualization.
 Together with the Unicode standard for characters[^Unicode], this specification provides all the information necessary to understand YAML Version 1.2 and to create programs that process YAML information.